sandeshdamkondwar/sandeshdamkondwar/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with open source contributors
 - 💬 Ask me about anything related to frontend
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Stay 🏡 & contribute more to Open Source projects
 - ⚡ Fun fact: Solve rubiks cube with in ~45-50 seconds

 <br />